Auto Transport GlossaryThis is the Glossary for Auto Transport. Find definitions and meanings to words or terms used in the car shipping industry.

 An enclosed carrier is a specialized transport truck designed to provide a fully enclosed environment for vehicles during transit.
 Unlike open carriers, which leave vehicles exposed to the elements, enclosed auto transport carriers shield vehicles from weather, road debris, and external hazards throughout the journey.
 This method is especially favored for transporting high-value, luxury, or classic cars, where maximum protection is crucial.

-In auto transport, a gate pass is a document that grants permission to enter a restricted area like a shipping terminal or port to drop off or pick up a vehicle.
+In transport, a gate pass is a document that grants permission to enter a restricted area like a shipping terminal or port to drop off or pick up a vehicle.
 This pass is usually provided by the transport company or terminal operator and allows the driver or transporter to access the designated area to complete their job.
 A common example of a gate pass is the T.W.I.C. issued by the T.S.A. in the United States.

 In auto transport, "Inop" refers to an inoperable vehicle that cannot be driven onto or off a transport trailer due to mechanical or functional issues.
 Transporting inop vehicles often requires additional equipment, such as a winch, and may incur extra costs because of the added effort and resources needed to load and unload the vehicle.